spiral/docs/application/environment.md

 ], $environment);
 ```

 > This approach can be beneficial to test your application.
+Feel free to implement your own `EnvironmentInterface` when needed.